ajm2004/OpenAI-Sentiment-Analysis/Log.md

 JONATHAN: Labelled the data using a Sentiment Analysis Transformer model from Hugging Face (Part 1 of the labelling pipeline)

-SIDDH: Heuristically filtered the data to remove too short/too long records, etc.
+SIDDH: Heuristically filtered the data to remove too short/too long records, etc. Built the UI for manually labelling the data

+## WEEK 5

+Upon manually labelling the data, we realized that ~40% of the 450 labelled claims were irrelevant, indicating that tdidf performed poorly.
+Therefore, we are going ahead for an updated round of retrieval using embeddings similarity:

+JONATHAN: Retrieving the most semantically relevant data with an embedding model, Labelling data with TextBlob/Vader